Swamy-s-Tech-Skills-Academy/aspire-demo89x/README.md

-# aspire-demo89x
+# .NET Aspire With AI Stack

-I am learning .NET Aspire from different Video Courses, Books, and Websites
+A distributed AI-powered architecture built with .NET Aspire, PostgreSQL, Redis, RabbitMQ, Keycloak, Ollama, and VectorDB.